percona/everest-doc/docs/administer/rbac.md

 !!! info "Important"
     If you have permission for specific namespaces or resources, you can perform read, update, create, or delete actions **only** on those resources or **only** within those namespaces.
 However, if you have permission for **all** the resources or namespaces, you can carry out these actions across all the resources and namespaces.

+Example:

+`p, example-user, database-clusters, read, example-namespace/example-db`

+In this cas, the `example-user` user has permissions to read a database called `example-db` in the `example-namespace `namespace.

 ## RBAC resources and permissions

 Below is a comprehensive table outlining the permissions available for various **resources**: